PasaLab/DGST/README.md

     <Input path> <Output path> <Temporary path> \
     <Range size> <Maximum sub-tree size> <Parallelism>

-The run command contains the following arguments:
+The run command contains the following parameters:

 - `<Input path>`: The input data path on HDFS or local file system.
 - `<Output path>`: The output data path on HDFS or local file system.
 - `<Temporary path>`: The tempoaray data path on HDFS or local file system.
 - `<Range size>`: The size of *range* in the LCP-Range structure
 - `<Maximum sub-tree size>`: The Maximum sub-tree size (i.e., the maximum S-prefix frequency)
-- `<Range size>`: The size of *range* in the LCP-Range structure
 - `<Parallelism>`: The computation parallelism on Spark

 **Note:** `--driver-class-path` is the directory where the configuration file is.
-The arguments set in the run command have higher priority than those set in the configuration file.
+The parameters configured in the run command have higher priority than those in the configuration file.
 To find more information about the configuration file, please refer to the [Configuration Guide](https://github.com/PasaLab/DGST/wiki/DGST-Configuration).

 **Note:** We also port the [ERa](http://www.vldb.org/pvldb/vol5/p049_essammansour_vldb2012.pdf) algorithm to Spark.
 Please replace the main class with `GST.EraMain` to run the ERa algorithm.

 ## Demo

-The demo dataset which contais two strings can be found in `/demo` directory.
+The dataset in `/demo` directory contais two strings.
 Each file represents a string.

-Refer to the result generalized suffix tree [here](https://github.com/PasaLab/DGST/wiki/DGST-Demo).
+The generalized suffix tree for the two demo strings can be found [here](https://github.com/PasaLab/DGST/wiki/DGST-Demo).

 ## Licence